lexcorp16/Events-Manager/README.md

 * [React.js](https://reactjs.org) - Client side library
 * [Redux](https://redux.js.org) - App state management framework

+## Limitations

+* This App doesn't support third-party authentications.

+* This App cannot enable users rate or review an event

+* This App cannot enable event owners add invitees or accept invites for their events

 ## Contributing

 Please read the CONTRIBUTING.md for details on code of conduct, and the process for submitting pull requests to us.